Rdbaker/GameCenter/skate/source/includes/_intro.md

 ##Requests
 Any tool that can make HTTP requests can use the API by requesting the correct URI.
-Requests should be made HTTPS so the traffic is encrypted, though the API will accept HTTP if you cannot use HTTPS for some reason.
-Alternatively, you can use our Java client library.
+Requests should be made HTTPS so the traffic is encrypted Alternatively, you can use our Java client library.
 You can chose the cURL examples or the Java client examples on the right.